Scott Moran · founder individual audit · Mar 13-25, 2026

 At the end of the block, ask me for one durable brief or shipped artifact.

-Useful when demo calls or discovery calls create real insight, but follow-up, prioritization, and CRM hygiene lag behind.
+Useful when important calls create real insight, but follow-up, prioritization, and system routing lag behind.

-When a discovery or demo transcript lands, extract pains, objections, buying signals, next steps, and stakeholders.
+When a discovery, customer, partner, recruiting, or investor transcript lands, extract pains, decisions, buying signals, next steps, and stakeholders.

-If yes, draft the follow-up in the assigned sender's voice, queue it in the review surface, and update the deal record.
+If yes, draft the follow-up in the assigned sender's voice, queue it in the review surface, and update the relevant record.

 If no, mark it low-priority and keep the transcript searchable for later pattern mining.